Frequently Asked Questions about Teaching in Spain

 All of our participants travel to Spain on Student Visas.
 To promote employment of Spaniards, the Spanish authorities make it difficult for non-EU citizens to get work visas.
 On a student visa, it will be fine if you want to work part-time as a private tutor or at a language school, but you’re not allowed to take formal jobs like at a café or travel company.

 You can start tutoring whenever you want, even before your first paycheck or official teaching day.
 Lots of teachers do this to earn some extra money.
 CIEE does not assist with finding private tutoring clients, but as a native English speaker, you will be in demand!
 Usually you will get requests from your students, your co-teachers, or even your neighbors for tutoring help.
 Also, there are many Facebook groups for expats and English teachers in Spain where people often post private tutoring jobs.

 Can I teach in Spain for more than a year?Click to Open

 Yes!
 The Language and Culture Assistant program allows you to renew your assignment for a second year at the same school, as long as they are happy with your performance.
-You can even renew for additional years beyond the second year, although the Ministry of Education usually has additional requirements or you might have to change regions.
+There’s no CIEE fee to renew – you would be a CIEE alum at that point, and the local government will guide you with the renewal process.

 Living and Working